How to Qualify for Licensure

 Who Must Take the Tests?

-- In Delaware, you must also pass the appropriate Praxis II tests for each area of certification you seek, if the test is applicable and available.
+- In Delaware, you must pass the appropriate Praxis Subject Assessments for each area of certification you seek, if the test is applicable and available.

 - For more information about initial licensure or certification, visit the DEEDS website.